May 17 Bulletin Announcements

 Westside Bible Study for Men

-meets Tuesdays at 6:30am at the Peachtree Restaurant: 6600 NE Hwy 99.
+Meets Tuesdays at 7:00am via Zoom online meeting.
 This group is now studying the New Testament.
-For information, contact Bill Wheeler.
+For information or an invite to the meeting, contact Bill Wheeler.

 Tuesdays at 6:15am at Black Bear Diner, 1505 SE 164th Ave.
 This is an inductive bible study of the Gospel of Mark, led by various members of the group.
 Contact Dick Petermann for more information.

 Meeting at 9:00am Wednesdays, via Zoom, for the duration of the Coronavirus Pandemic.
 Contact Dave Cram for the link to join the class.
 Newcomers are welcome at any time.
 No preparation needed.
 We are currently studying the letters of Paul in the New Testament.”

 All in-person Wednesday Night activities are currently suspended until further notice.

 Online series: “Walking in the Dust of Rabbi Jesus” – beginning Wednesday, April 8 6:30 – 8pm

 Using “Zoom”, this will be a teaching and conversation series on a selection of Gospel stories about Jesus and his followers.
 We will use the large group for teaching, and then “Table Groups” (break out groups in Zoom), for conversation, check-in, and prayer.
 Current small groups can join in and keep their small group as a Table Group.
 All participants will need to sign-up with Pastor Scott or Terry Hurley, then we will email you the Zoom group number and password information so that you can join us.
 This is going to be an exciting way to connect, support, and grow together even as we remain physically apart.